simpleinjector/Documentation/source/lifetimes.rst

 The given configuration calls the delegate after the creation of each type that implements **ICommand** and will set the **ExecuteAsynchroniously** property to **true**.
 This is a powerful mechanism that enables attribute-free property injection.

-.. _Singleton:
+.. __Singleton:

 Singleton
 =========

+.. container:: Note

-**There will be only one instance of the registered service type during the lifetime of that container instance.
-Clients will always receive that same instance.**
+    There will be only one instance of the registered service type during the lifetime of that container instance.
+Clients will always receive that same instance.

 There are multiple ways to register singletons.
 The most simple and common way to do this is by specifying both the service type and the implementation as generic type arguments.
 This allows the implementation type to be constructed using automatic constructor injection: